 - I. METHOD OF ASSESSMENT.
-Your final course grade will be determined by your performance in terms of: - 1.
-Assigned Problems.....
-11% - 2.
-Four Chapter Exams......
-64% - 3.
-Comprehensive Final Exam......
-20% - 4.
-Attendance/Participation.....5% Total.....100% - A. Assigned Problems are due the class session following the completion of the lecture and the discussion of the related chapter. - 1.
+Your final course grade will be determined by your performance in terms of:

+- A. Assigned Problems are due the class session following the completion of the lecture and the discussion of the related chapter. - 1.
 McGraw-Hill's Connect Homework System is used for this course. - a.
-It is a web-based assignment and assessment solution that can be used to accomplish your homework assignments. - Registration: All accounting classes are a part of the Instructional Materials (IM) Program.
+It is a web-based assignment and assessment solution that can be used to accomplish your homework assignments. - b.
+Registration: All accounting classes are a part of the Instructional Materials (IM) Program.
 When students enroll in this course, part of the course tuition will include a fee for the Connect System.
 Also included will be access to an e-textbook. - c.
 A separate handout will be provided, with registration information and procedures. - 2.
 Check figures are provided for most of the homework problems.
 These check figures are found with the e-textbook assigned problems (noted in red in the Requirements section). - 3.
 Missed homework may be made up by completing the "B" series problems.
 In most cases, the "B" problems contain the same type of transactions, only the amounts and names are different. - a.
 The textbook "B" series of problems are not assigned in the Connect Homework System.
 Therefore, you will have to complete these problems manually, using either the provided generic forms or ones that you create. - b.
 Complete the "B" assignment as instructed in the textbook. - c.
 Submit the make-up problem documents for grading. - 4.
 When more than one homework problem is assigned for a chapter, the grades for all of that chapter's assignments will be averaged into a single grade.